Masusder/DBDSounds/README.md

 # DBDSounds
 <img src="https://i.imgur.com/pBGzNxL.png" align="right" alt="Wwise Logo" width="128" height="128">

-This repository is collection of all audio featured in Dead By Daylight game.
-Main use of this repository is to track changes made in Dead By Daylight's audio database in each update.
+This repository serves as a collection of all audio featured in Dead By Daylight game.
+Main use of this repository is to track changes made in Dead By Daylight's audio database.
 You can easily find here any audio that you need without need to look into the files by yourself.

 ‎

-## How To Use
+## Overwiew

-To find what each sound is responsible for use XML file (SoundsBank.xml is main storage for all sounds) and search by audio ID.
-You can also use other XMLs for individual BNKs.
+Extracted Files - raw files extracted from Dead By Daylight Converted Files - audio files converted into OGG format with correct structure and names Help_Template.txt - additional file to help distinguish IDs

 ## Useful Tools